Qianzf/lif/doc/queue.md

 ###### Notices

-- When using SQLite as queue Medium
+- When using SQLite as queue medium

 SQLite is not used for many concurrent writers scenario.